apify/actor-vector-database-integrations/actors/milvus/README.md

 #### Delete outdated data

-The integration can also delete data from Weaviate that hasn't been crawled for a specified period.
+The integration can also delete data from Milvus that hasn't been crawled for a specified period.
-This is useful when data in the Weaviate database becomes outdated, such as when a page is removed from a website.
+This is useful when data in the Milvus database becomes outdated, such as when a page is removed from a website.

 This is controlled by the `expiredObjectDeletionPeriodDays` setting, which automatically deletes data older than the specified number of days.
 For each crawl, the `last_seen_at` metadata field is updated.